frankm24/VEXU_HighStakes_HEN/README.md

-Varsity UD Robot #1 from the VEX High Stakes 2024-2025 Competition
+UD Robot Hen from the VEX High Stakes 2024-2025 Competition